MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 If you use the "MaxConversions" bid strategy type, then you can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

 If you use the "PercentCpc" bid strategy type, then you can optionally include the [Bid Strategy PercentCpc](#bidstrategypercentcpc) field.

+If you use the "TargetCostPerSale" bid strategy type, then you can optionally include the [Bid Strategy TargetCostPerSale](#bidstrategytargetcostpersale) field.

 If you use the "TargetCpa" bid strategy type, then you must include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.